 - RV camping open year-round; tent camping March 1 – November 30; online reservations strongly recommended

 - Leashed pets are welcome but can not be left unattended.

-- Lake Fairfax Park offers hiking and biking trails, a popular waterpark, a small lake for fishing, seasonal pedal boats and carousel, athletic fields, and a skate park.
+- Lake Fairfax Park offers hiking and biking trails, a popular waterpark, a small lake for fishing, seasonal pedal boats, and a carousel.
+Other recreation options include athletic fields and a skate park.

 - There are excellent restaurants, breweries, and fun things to do nearby in Reston and Vienna.
 The park is also a good base to see cherry blossoms in Virginia, DC, and Maryland.

 Tips: Sites on the western side (39 – 55) and back are the most wooded.
 Sites in the center are in an open field and popular with RVs.
 There is a skate park across from the campground entrance so noise could be a factor at some sites.